microsoft/live-share/docs/quickstart/browser-join.md

 From any modern browser (like Edge and Chrome), you will be able to access the local file system, or upload and download individual files.
 This will unlock use-cases like local file viewing and editing, taking notes in Markdown, building client-side HTML, Javascript and CSS applications with browser based tools for debugging.
 Live Share will be available for collaboration from this entirely new experience for **both** hosting and joining sessions from `https://vscode.dev/liveshare`.

-## How to join a Live Share session from the browser

 ## How to host a Live Share session from the browser?